PHANtom

 • deployment of aspects uses scoping strategies (planned).
 This is an implementation of the work on scoping strategies by Tanter.

-PHANtom is the engineering thesis work of Daniel, under supervision of Johan.
+The original implementation of PHANtom is the engineering thesis work of Daniel, under supervision of Johan.

 Language Overview